Updated: Nov 7

-If job materials cover up to more than 15% of customer’s total cost, construction company can not use cash basic method.
-You are also exempt from this rule is your business make less than 1 million dollars in annual revenue.
+If job materials cover up to more than 15% of the customer’s total cost, construction companies can not use cash basic method.
+You are also exempt from this rule is your business makes less than 1 million dollars in annual revenue.

-In construction industry, it is hard to balance variety of projects and jobs that vary in length and size.
-Therefore, job costing is one of the best practice for contractors.
-It is not only simplify tax preparation for contractors, but also provides efficient tracking on income and expenses across construction projects.
+In the construction industry, it is hard to balance a variety of projects and jobs that vary in length and size.
+Therefore, job costing is one of the best practices for contractors.
+It is not only simplifies tax preparation for contractors but also provides efficient tracking of income and expenses across construction projects.

 Percentage of Completion

-Percentage of completion refers to the ability of construction company to balance between revenue and expenses .
-This is a challenging method due to the variety of length of projects and numbers of jobs.
+The percentage of completion refers to the ability of the construction company to balance revenue and expenses.
+This is a challenging method due to the variety of length of projects and number of jobs.

 However, it is helpful for contractors to determine whether or not a specific profit is bringing loss or gaining profit.
 Many construction companies determine their percentage of completion by dividing their actual costs to date by their total estimated contract costs.
-Then the percentage of completion multiplied by total contract’s gross profit is what will be the gross profit recognized to date.
+Then the completion percentage multiplied by the total contract’s gross profit will be the gross profit recognized to date.